browserengineering/book/book/visual-effects.md

         body = response.read()
     # ...
 ```

+[^image-decode]: Not to be confused with image decoding, which will be done
+later.

 Now we are ready to load the images.
 Each image found will be loaded and stored
 into an `images` dictionary on a `Tab` keyed by URL.
 However, to actually show